Summary of EU citizens' rights

 See this webpage for more details, including for joining family members, and dual nationals who are British and don't have a British passport.

 Subject to residency requirements.
-Other eligibility criteria may apply to those with pre-settled status.
+Other eligibility criteria may apply to non-EU family members.

 See Gov.UK website for rules for England